 What is HIPAA and Why should we care?

-HIPAA stands for the Health Insurance Portability and Accountability Act, which is set up to regulate how healthcare providers store, record, manage and share the private healthcare information of US citizens.
+HIPAA stands for the Health Insurance Portability and Accountability Act, which is set up to regulate how healthcare providers store, record, manage and share the protected healthcare information of US citizens.
 Individuals or organizations that provide services to those organizations that come into contact with PHI are called Business Associates.
 If your organization intends to work with a healthcare provider and your services could include storing, transmitting, or manipulation of PHI, you’re going to be considered a Business Associate.

 Related: What is Protected Health Information